summi-rahman/Financial-News-Data-Pipeline/README.md

 # 📈 Financial News Data Pipeline

-A real-time financial news **data engineering pipeline** that collects market news, extracts companies mentioned in articles, performs sentiment analysis using **FinBERT**, and stores structured data in **PostgreSQL** for analytics and visualization.
+A real-time financial news **data engineering pipeline** that collects market news, performs sentiment analysis using **FinBERT**, and stores structured data in **PostgreSQL** for analytics and visualization.

 The project demonstrates both **batch ETL pipelines** and **real-time streaming pipelines** using **Kafka** and **Spark**.